SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 ```
 It is useful if we want to check whether a number is **even** or **odd**.

-If the remainder of dividinga a number by 2 is equal to 0, then the number is even, otherwise it is odd.
+If the remainder of dividing a a number by 2 is equal to 0, then the number is even, otherwise it is odd.

 Example:
 ```java live